mastervanleeuwen/J-TrackGallery/docs/frontend.md

 A basic commenting system is available and can be enabled in the administrator menu.
 Permissions to post comments are controlled in the permissions menu.
 E-mail notifications can be send to the owner/author of the track.

+## Waypoint icons

+Waypoints are displayed by icons on the map.
+The icon is set by the `<sym>` xml tag in the GPX file.
+The corresponding icon files are stored in the directory `components/com_jtg/assets/images/symbols`.
+Icons need to be provided in png file format, and for each icon there is a corresponding xml file that defines the anchor point of the icon (bottom left, bottom middle, etc) by specifying a relative offset in x and y.